 Use the trams.
 As I was there for several days I bought a 48hour travel card for the trams although you can also use this on the buses and the metro.
 The 48hr card cost €12.50 which is perfect.

-To get the Corendon Hotel from the city centre or Amsterdam Central, take tram 2 and get off at either Johan Huizingalaan or Louwesweg.
+To get to the Corendon Hotel from the city centre of Amsterdam Central, take tram 2 and get off at either Johan Huizingalaan or Louwesweg.
 If you get off at Johan Huizingalaan walk in the direction of the tram and you won’t miss it.
 You won’t need directions from Louwesweg but just walk back on yourself to the corner and again you won’t miss it.

-For the Hotel NH you can get the 3, 5 or 12 and you get off at museumplein.
+For the Hotel NH you can get the 3, 5, or 12 and you get off at Museumplein.
 From there its a 5-10 minute walk to the hotel.
 Head down Gabriël Metsustraat and then down Nicholaas Maesstraat and you’ll find it on the corner opposite the canal.

 Food is hugely important to me.
 I’m not the most adventurous eater (nothing too strange) but I do enjoy stuffing my face.
 First of all, I have to mention stroopwaffles 😍.
 Caramel waffles are just the best snack and these rock.
 I would recommend trying some.
 There are so many different nationalities represented in the eateries of Amsterdam that everyone can find something.